 Foreclosure and Evictions

-Foreclosures. $1,250 for residential and $1,950 commercial (excluding recording fees of $90), paid in two installments.
-The first installment is $650; the balance is due prior to the foreclosure sale.
+Foreclosure Fees. $1,450 for residential and $2,250 commercial (excluding recording fees - usually about $90), paid in two installments.
+The non-refundable first installment is $650; the balance is due prior to the foreclosure sale.
 We are currently doing foreclosures in the Houston area only.
-Read our web article Foreclosures in Texas to gain an understanding of the process.
+Suggested reading: our web article Foreclosures in Texas.

 If the Borrower Files Bankruptcy.
 Note that last-minute bankruptcy filings can occur which forces the foreclosure process to stop.
-In such event, this firm will refund only any filing fees that may have been collected ($90) plus $250 as a result of not having to conduct the sale and prepare and file a trustee’s deed with the county clerk.
-Our representation then ceases since state-level action is stayed.
-We do not handle bankruptcy, so the client is advised to retain a bankruptcy lawyer for creditor representation going forward.
+In such event, this firm will refund only any filing fees that may have been collected (if any) plus $250 as a result of not having to conduct the sale and prepare and file a trustee’s deed with the county clerk.
+Our representation must then cease as a matter of law since state-level action is stayed.
+We do not handle bankruptcy (a federal matter) so the client is advised to retain a bankruptcy lawyer for creditor representation going forward.
 If the foreclosure process commences again at a later date, after dismissal of the bankruptcy, there is no refund of or credit for prior fees paid.

 Title Report Prior to Foreclosure.
-Obtaining a title report is not included in the flat foreclosure fee but is recommended to determine if there is an IRS lien.
+Obtaining a title report is not included in the flat foreclosure fee but is recommended if there is any possibility whatsoever that there is an IRS lien.
 Note that it is not our standard practice to give notice to the IRS unless the client suspects that there may be an IRS lien and specifically asks us to give such notice.
 Otherwise, if an IRS lien is present, the IRS will have 120 days following the foreclosure sale to redeem the property.